NewZsh/GAN/README.md

     Original DCGAN does not use label as conditions of generator.
 This leaves a question how to combine label information in deconvolutional layer?
 I have tried two methods:

     - 1. Firstly, like what cGAN does, concat the label's one-hot encoding and input noise.
 Then, do the same things with original DCGAN.
 However, the generated images are nothing to do with labels.
     - 2. I use a linear layer for the label's one-hot encoding, then add it with noise.
 The linear layer can be viewed as label embedding.
-Now, the results are as expected.
+Now, the results are as expected (despite of the disorder).

 * [Wasserstein GAN (WGAN)](https://arxiv.org/pdf/1701.07875.pdf)
 * [Improved Training of Wasserstein GAN (WGAN-GP)](https://arxiv.org/pdf/1704.00028.pdf)